Treehouse of Horror XV: The Ned Zone

 In a parody of The Dead Zone, Homer tries to get his frisbee from the roof by throwing a bowling ball after it.
 The ball strikes a passing Ned Flanders on the head.
 When Ned recovers in Dr. Hibbert's hospital, he has a vision of Hibbert falling out of a window to his death.
 Homer then asks Hibbert to retrieve his frisbee from a ledge on the hospital.
 As Hibbert reaches for the ledge, he slips out of the window, causing Ned's vision to come true.
 Ned realizes that he can see the deaths of people whom he touches.
 After he gets out of the hospital, he attempts to save Hans Moleman from falling down but has a vision of him being eaten by alligators.
 In shock, he drops Moleman into an open manhole with dozens of alligators swimming in it.
 He also predicts the closing of the Rosie O'Donnell musical, which he already suspected.

-A later vision depicts him shooting Homer, which horrifies Ned and he tries to conceal this from Homer.
+A later vision depicts him shooting Homer, which horrifies Ned, leading him to try and conceal it from Homer and prevent it from coming true by leaving Springfield.
 When Homer finds out, he taunts Ned and even gives him Chief Wiggum's gun to shoot him with, and says he could not even shoot him by accident.
 Ned refrains from shooting Homer, seemingly changing the future, but then has another vision of Homer blowing up Springfield by pressing the "Core Destruct" button at the nuclear power plant.
-Ned tries to dissuade Homer from going to work, but Homer goes anyway because of ice cream cake for Lenny's birthday.
+Ned tries to dissuade Homer from going to work, but Homer goes anyway because there is an ice cream cake for Lenny's birthday.
 Ned rushes to the power plant to stop Homer.
 Unfortunately, Ned's warning is scrambled by static over the intercom, sounding as if he is encouraging Homer to press the button.
 In desperation, Ned grabs a nearby security guard's gun to shoot Homer, fulfilling the original prediction, but in his death throes, Homer presses the destruct button with his tongue, much to Ned's fury before the power plant explodes and Springfield is destroyed.
 Ned and the Simpsons go to Heaven as angels, with Marge accusing Homer of blowing up Springfield just to get out of cleaning the garage (which also entered Heaven as an angel).
 Just as Homer muses over whether he could blow up Heaven, they meet God (again), who proceeds to give Homer "what he deserves" – his frisbee.